A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Model setup and Constraints

 \section{Model setup and Constraints}

-In this section, we define our model.
-We introduce a vector-like exotic lepton $L'\equiv [N',E']^T$ (weak isospin doublet) and a singly charged-lepton $E$ (weak isospin singlet), and an inert doublet scalar $\eta$ {whose neutral component} can be a DM candidate.
+In this section, we define the model, introducing the following new field contents into the SM: \begin{itemize} \item a vector-like exotic lepton $L'\equiv [N', E']^T$ (weak isospin doublet) , \item a singly charged-lepton $E$ (weak isospin singlet), \item an inert doublet scalar field $\eta$. \end{itemize} The neutral component of $\eta$ can be a DM candidate.
 Furthermore, we impose odd parity under $Z_2$ discrete symmetry for new fields that assure the stability of DM.
-The SM Higgs is denoted by $H$ and its VEV is given by $[0,v/\sqrt2]^T$.
-Field contents and their charge assignments are summarized in Table~\ref{tab:1}.
-Then, the renormalizable valid Lagrangian is given by
+The Higgs field in the SM is denoted by $H$ and its vacuum expectation value (VEV) is written by $\langle H \rangle = [0, v/\sqrt2]^T$.
+The field contents and their charge assignments are summarized in Tab.~\ref{tab:1}.
+Then, the renormalizable Lagrangian is given by